 The Baltimore Police Department and the city state's attorney's office were honored yesterday by the record industry for investigations that have resulted in the of more than $1 million in bootleg albums and tapes since 1996.

 Sgt.
-David R. Dull and Officer Kenneth Driscoll of the Central District Major Crime Unit and Assistant State's Attorney Patricia Deros each received a Golden Record award for their work.
+David R. Dull and Officer Kenneth Driscoll of the Central District Major Crime Unit and Assistant State's Attorney Patricia Deros each received a Gold Record award for their work.
 Police routinely have raided downtown shops and confiscated pirated recordings.

 "The illegal duplication of audio devices results in economic losses for the city of Baltimore," said Frank D. Waters, director of investigations for the Recording Industry Association.

 We'll post more pics and award info as time permits, Kenny does most of the work on this site and as such, it is hard for me to find the info on all of his awards, or to add them, or have them added to the site.
 I do have several books full of info on Ken's career including the entire file on his 2nd shooting the one that took place on North Ave in 1992, just 3 days before our youngest daughter was born.
 So I will be adding info as time permits.
 I share Ken's Interest and pride, for the work that he and his brothers and sisters of the Baltimore Police Department have done.